Top Areas Talent Solution Providers Fall Short

 Organizing meetings with your talent solution provider may seem like the most obvious solution, but many clients feel that finding time for effective communication is often neglected by their provider.
 A combined 44 percent of survey respondents think there needs to be better communication between executive leadership and talent providers and recurring meetings with company leaders.

 Usually, those in leadership roles don’t show as much interest as they should in their talent program’s progress until a problem arises and, by that point, it’s challenging and costly to solve.
 At the same time, talent solution providers tend to not engage as much with stakeholders from all levels.
+This can be a big mistake, because open communication with your recruiter is very important.

 So, what’s an easy fix?
 An onsite solution.
 A provider that offers onsite solutions lends itself to improved communication.
 In this model, a team is always present on the warehouse floor and fully dedicated to your needs.
 Unlike a branch-based model, an onsite team can deliver real-time support and better communicate your goals to associates and identity and solve labor management issues before they weaken your operation’s performance.